Set up the SnapTool external snapshots manager

 The SnapTool is an external snapshots manager that enables scheduled snapshots and automatic operations

-Upload snapshots to an object store automatically.
+Automatically upload snapshots to an object store.

-Upload and delete in the background.
+Perform uploads and deletions in the background.

 If you have deployed the WMS, follow the procedure in:Deploy monitoring tools using the WEKA Management Station (WMS).
 Otherwise, continue with this workflow.